jtorreal/jtorreal/README.md

 ### I'm a Kotlin Developer,
 I'm passionate about the world of software development and programming and specifically the android world.

+I have worked for companies and institutions both in Spain and outside Spain ✈️, in different sectors, among others: educational, financial, telecommunications, banking.

 ## Skills:

 ![Android](https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white)